faya-sensei/java-design/src/main/java/org/faya/sensei/creational/factory/README.md

 It provides a way to create objects, separating the process of object creation from the process of using the objects.

+## Introduction

+In language localization, we often encounter formats like `en-US` for American English or `en-GB` for British English.
+Here, we will implement a language loader that correctly loads either the American English or British English instance based on the given input.

 ## Todo

 1. Implement the **abstract product** `ILanguage` interface with classes like